Channel Adoption Pathways and Post-Adoption Behavior: Estimation Sample and Summary Statistics

 \subsection{Summary Statistics}

+For each consumer in the estimation sample of any focal event, we aggregate their transaction-level data into customer-month-level panel data over the customer's entire purchase history within the relevant period (January 2019 to March 2024), starting from their initial purchase month and ending with the last observed purchase month.
+For example, if a customer purchased for the first time in our data in August 2019 and the last observed purchase is in July 2020, then the panel for this customer spans 12 months, from August 2019 to July 2020.
+If there are intermediate months in which a customer did not make any purchase, the values for the monthly purchase-related variables are set to zero.

-For each event (Covid, Black Friday, and Loyalty Program), we generate customer-month-level panel data for the pre- and post-adoption periods.
-These three panel datasets will form the basis of our empirical analysis going forward.
-We present the detailed summary statistics on demographics (gender, age, household income, and locations), and pre-adoption purchase behaviors (spend, quantity, orders, brands, categories, etc.) for the three groups of customers (\textit{offline-only}, \textit{organic adopters} and \textit{event adopters}) from each event (Covid, Black Friday and Loyalty Program) in Web Appendix $\S$\ref{appsec:app_descriptive}.
+Thus, for each event (COVID-19, Black Friday, and Loyalty Program), we generate customer-month-level panel data for the pre- and post-adoption periods.
+These three panel datasets form the basis of our empirical analysis going forward.
+To preserve the confidentiality of the data provider, we mask monetary values by multiplying the true values by an undisclosed scalar here and in subsequent sections.
+All descriptive statistics and model estimates involving monetary outcomes in the paper are reported in Masked Currency Units (MCU).
+Table \ref{tab:pre_adoption_stacked} presents the mean statistics of demographic (age and household income) and pre-adoption purchase behaviors (spend, quantity, orders, brands, categories, etc.) for the three groups of \textit{event adopters}, their corresponding \textit{organic adopters}, and \textit{offline-only} customers.
+We further present the detailed summary statistics on demographics (gender and location), pre- and post- and adoption purchase behaviors for the three groups of customers (\textit{offline-only}, \textit{organic adopters}, and \textit{event adopters}) from each event (COVID-19, Black Friday, and Loyalty Program) in Web Appendix $\S$\ref{appsec:app_descriptive}.
 We discuss some key takeaways here.

 Across our three samples for COVID-19, Black Friday, and the Loyalty Program, we find consistent differences between the two groups of adopters (\textit{organic adopters} and \textit{event adopters}) and \textit{offline-only customers}.
 For instance, the adopter groups are consistently younger, higher income, and have higher spend with the retailer pre-adoption, relative to \textit{offline-only customers}.